 (ii) the disclosures required under Section 57-19-11;

-(iii) the information provided under this Subsection (3), including changes in salespersons employed or contracted to market interests in the project;
+(iii) the information provided under this Subsection (3), including changes in salespersons employed or contracted to advertise, offer, or sell interests in the project;

-(iv)(A) the bankruptcy of an entity controlled or owned by the developer that engages in the marketing of interests; and
+(iv)(A) the bankruptcy of an entity controlled or owned by the developer that engages in the advertisement, offering, or sale of interests; and

 (B) if the developer is an individual, the filing of a personal bankruptcy;